meloonalbertpinto/Furious-Otters/README.md

-# Furious-Otters 🦦🚀
+# Furious-Otters

-A next-gen solution crafted for Hackfest25 to tackle real-world problems using innovative tech.
+A next-gen solution crafted for Hackfest25 to tackle real-world problems.

-We're currently building the core system architecture, integrating smart sensors, cloud analytics, and automation modules.
+We're currently building the core system architecture, integrating software and hardware components.

-## 💡 What's cooking?
+## What's in progress
-- Hardware prototyping in progress
+- Hardware prototyping
 - Backend architecture setup
-- Team research on optimization & scalability
+- Team research on optimization and scalability
 - GPT-assisted code and data workflows

-Stay tuned for more technical updates, documentation, and deployment guides.
+Stay tuned for more technical updates, documentation, and deployment progress.
-_Because otters don’t just float — they innovate._ 😎✨